Review — LEARNING TO LOVE KIMCHI by Carol MacGregor Cissel (Korea)

 So the book is a good read, but any author at some point has to face the question of who her audience might be.
 My guess is that other Volunteers who served in Korea will find it of interest, as I did.
 (I’ve read two other excellent memoirs about service in Korea: Land of Morning Calm—My Journey in Korea by Laren Metzer, who was in my service group; and The Time of the Monkey, Rooster and Dog—A Peace Corps Volunteer’s Years in Korea by Chuck Hobbie.)
 RPCVs from other countries might enjoy comparing their own experiences to Cissel’s.
 It might also be interesting to people interested in that period of economic development in Korea, simply because the country has changed so much in the ensuing decades.
 And it occurs to me that I’ll want to share it with my own family so that they might get a clearer picture of what I went through as a young man so many years ago.

 The sheer detail of the book, which at first seemed a weakness, provides a richness that a more superficial telling would miss, richness that makes the memoir all the more vibrant.

-Clifford Garstang (Korea, 1976-77) is the author of What the Zhang Boys Know (Press 53), a novel in stories that won the 2013 Library of Virginia Literary Award for Fiction, and In an Uncharted Country (Press 53), a story collection that won Peace Corps Writers’ Maria Thomas Fiction Award in 2010.
+Reviewer Clifford Garstang is the author of What the Zhang Boys Know (Press 53), a novel in stories that won the 2013 Library of Virginia Literary Award for Fiction, and In an Uncharted Country (Press 53), a story collection that won Peace Corps Writers’ Maria Thomas Fiction Award in 2010.
 He is also the editor of Everywhere Stories: Short Fiction from a Small Planet, a short story collection that includes several RPCV writers.
 Volume II of the series will be published in October 2016.